EmanSalah2000/AutoEncoderCircle/README.md

 # AutoEncoderCircle
-auto encoder is a encoder decoder a shape then using the encoding of the shape
+auto encoder is split to two parts first part encodeing for encodeing the shape from encoder layers second part  decoding to return the same shape that generated form decoder layers